 Environmental issues with the potential to impact the subject property which are not satisfactorily identified by the Environmental Professional and are later identified by DCA can be grounds for failing the threshold review.
-Issues that cannot be resolved during the 2018 Environmental Manual DCA HFDD Page 37 of 47 Application period, or which present or may present a risk to the health or safety of persons or to the environment, and/or that present an unacceptable degree of lender and/or owner liability will be grounds for site rejection.
+Issues that cannot be resolved during the Application period, or which present or may present a risk to the health or safety of persons or to the environment, and/or that present an unacceptable degree of lender and/or owner liability will be grounds for site rejection.
 Such decisions will be made at DCA's sole discretion.
 Increasingly, applicable law requires environmental remediation and repair work to be performed and documented according to strict regulatory standards.
 If proper documentation does not exist to substantiate remedial work performed prior to the commencement of the Phase I, then limited confirmatory testing or a Phase II may be required.